 4. Recognise each other's achievements.
 "I've been fortunate in my career to have worked with exceptionally talented mentors who have demonstrated the power of uplifting women in the workplace and celebrating accomplishments – big or small," says Karen Wentworth, SVP, Global Corporate Communications.
 "When we recognise each other's achievements, unique talents and perspectives, we have the power to drive unity and change for the better."

 Not only can recognition boost confidence – it can lead to increased motivation and improved retention while lifting an organisation's reputation.

 5. Don't just talk about diversity and inclusion – do something about it.
 Patty Boujoukos, Chief Compliance Officer, says leading companies don't just talk about diversity and inclusion; they back it up with action.

-"Embracing things like work-life balance and offering flexible work arrangements for everyone goes a long way in creating a positive culture in organizations," she says.
-Diversity and inclusion not only help organizations meet compliance obligations – these critical initiatives can increase the overall bottom line with a more vibrant and representative workforce.
+"Embracing things like work-life balance and offering flexible work arrangements for everyone goes a long way in creating a positive culture in organisations," she says.
+Diversity and inclusion not only help organisations meet compliance obligations – these critical initiatives can increase the overall bottom line with a more vibrant and representative workforce.
 "I have seen the positive impact these changes have made on the legal profession over my 28-year career, but there's still much more to do."

 You don't have to be a rocket scientist or a Hollywood A-lister to build gender equality in the world.
-Sungard AS supports International Women's Day through its programs to address the growth and development of its employees and its ongoing efforts to help employees recognize their greatest strengths to improve self-awareness and relationships with their work, coworkers and managers.
+Sungard AS supports International Women's Day through its programs to address the growth and development of its employees and its ongoing efforts to help employees recognise their greatest strengths to improve self-awareness and relationships with their work, coworkers and managers.